-The iconic building in downtown L.A. where everything from Model Ts to Imperial Toys to American Apparel have been produced is being marketed for mixed-use development.
+The iconic building in downtown L.A. where everything from Model T's to Imperial Toys to American Apparel has been produced is being marketed for mixed-use development.

 Until a few months ago, American Apparel was using it, before the L.A.-based clothing company consolidated all its manufacturing and other interests into its headquarters just one block east.

 What’s up next for the 300,542-square-foot, poured-concrete-and-block building will be decided by the new owners.
 This is reported to be the last remaining large redevelopment prospect in the area, which is rapidly becoming gentrified with loft apartments and offices, restaurants and chic stores.

 See the Ford Motor Factory's HistoryView All 6 Photos

 That’s exactly what the sellers have in mind for the Ford Motor Company building.
 Brandon Gill of CBRE, who represents the property, says he foresees the building becoming a mixed-use space, with “creative offices, eclectic restaurants, retail and/or residential units to meet the growing demand in the area.
 It has great potential,” says Gill.

 The building’s 150 parking spaces alone, which could be expanded, are invaluable in this neck of the woods.